NEWS & ANNOUNCEMENTS

 - Event Dates & Calendar

-HOA PLANS FOR 2017: The Board has been making plans for the upcoming year and welcomes input from all residents.
+HOA PLANS: The Board has been making plans for the upcoming year and welcomes input from all residents.

 - Rotation painting in wood replacement (Building 6 – extensive wood repair).

 - Routine inspection and repair of grill and common area.